semgrep/semgrep/README.md

 $ semgrep --help
 ```

-Once installed, Semgrep can be run with single rule patterns or entire rule packs:
+Once installed, Semgrep can be run with single rule patterns or entire rule sets:

 ```sh
 # Check for Python == where the left and right hand sides are the same (often a bug)